KunalxKushwaha/Weather-App/README.md

 <h3>📌 Features</h3>

-🌍 Search for current weather by city name
+🌍 Search for current weather by city name.

 🌡️ Display temperature in Celsius or Fahrenheit